$\alpha$-decay systematics for superheavy nucleus: the effect of deformation of daughter nucleus: INTRODUCTION

 \section{INTRODUCTION}

-Since,in 1908, the $\alpha$-decay is described as a process that parent nucleus emits a $^{4}$He nucleus by Ernest Rutherford, it has been an important topic of research in nuclear physics.
-This is because it is the primary decay mode of superheavy nuclei, thereby enabling the provision of abundant information regarding nuclear structure, such as nuclear spins, shell effects, ground-state energies, half-lives and so on.
-More significantly, with the advancement of experimental detection techniques, $\alpha$ decay chains can provide new elements and isotopes information.
-In summary, $\alpha$-decay has consistently remained a forefront research focus in nuclear physics \cite{qu2014comparative,zdeb2013half,sun2017systematic,santhosh2018alpha,hosseini2019alpha,oganessian2010synthesis,oganessian2007heaviest,hosseini2017theoretical,akrawy2019alpha,hosseini2019alpha,javadimanesh2013investigation,hosseini2019alpha,hodgson2003cluster}. {} In 1911, Geiger and Nuttall \cite{geiger1911lvii} first introduced an empirical formula to describe alpha decay.
+Since Ernest Rutherford first described $\alpha$-decay in 1908 as the emission of a $^{4}$He nucleus from a parent nucleus, it has remained a major research topic in nuclear physics.
+As the dominant decay mode for superheavy nuclei, $\alpha$-decay provides rich information on nuclear structure-including nuclear spins, shell effects, ground-state energies, and half-lives.
+Moreover, with progress in experimental detection techniques, $\alpha$-decay chains serve as an important tool for identifying new elements and isotopes.
+In summary, $\alpha$-decay continues to be a central and active research area in nuclear physics \cite{qu2014comparative,zdeb2013half,sun2017systematic,santhosh2018alpha,hosseini2019alpha,oganessian2010synthesis,oganessian2007heaviest,hosseini2017theoretical,akrawy2019alpha,hosseini2019alpha,javadimanesh2013investigation,hosseini2019alpha,hodgson2003cluster}. {} In 1911, Geiger and Nuttall \cite{geiger1911lvii} first introduced an empirical formula to describe alpha decay.
 This formula suggests that the logarithm of the half-life of alpha decay is linearly correlated with the negative square root of the alpha decay energy.
 This empirical relationship is known as the Geiger-Nuttall law.
 It was written as: